StevenThao21/ux-StitchNiche/README.md

 **Executive Summary**

+This second report covers the research methods and results from the UX team’s contributions to the second sprint in the Development of Stitch Niche.
+This second sprint focuses on implementing additional pattern shapes and features to the application.

 Three Main Goals of MVP:
 * Angled patterns for knitting and crochet
 * Ball and circular pattern for crochet